BRITISH ARMOUR USED IN

 Cromwell Tank at Bovington Tank Museum.
 Photographer: MR Ibbotson, with permission.

-A universal carrier and Humber scout car with infantry of 43rd (Wessex) Division during the advance on Goch, 17 February 1945.
+A Universal Carrier (UC) and Humber scout car with infantry of 43rd (Wessex) Division during the advance on Goch, 17 February 1945.
+Arthur operated alongside these vehicles regularly.
+Additional Photo.